Sweet Onion Purée

 Notes

-• Freeze for up to 2-3 months.
-Thaw overnight in the refrigerator and reheat as needed.
+• Freezer: Freeze in small portions or ice cube trays for up to 2–3 months.
+Thaw overnight in the fridge.

 Tried this recipe?